Medical FAQ Back to Top ↑

 Please call our office and notify us immediately and we’ll arrange a new prescription for you.

 Stop your medication immediately.
 Call Toronto Dermatology Centre at 416-633-0001 x3 to speak with the nurse about next steps.
-If it is after hours or a weekend and the side effect is severe, please visit your family doctor, walk-in clinic, or nearest Emergency Department.
+If it is after hours or a weekend and the side effect is severe or distressing, please visit your family doctor, walk-in clinic, or nearest emergency department.

 Medical FAQ: Back to Top ↑